-You've probably heard that its not a good idea to use your main domain for sending cold email.
-If it gets blacklisted it could cause mission critical business emails to get lost in the spam folder.
+You've probably heard that it's not a good idea to use your main domain for sending cold email.
+If it gets blacklisted, it could cause mission-critical business emails to get lost in the spam folder.
 This means you have to use lookalike domains for any cold outreach you are doing.
 But how many domains should you use?
-Domains are expensive, but its important to have enough domains to do things right, or else your entire cold outreach campaign will have poor deliverability and waste your time.
+Domains are expensive, but it's important to have enough domains to do things right, or else your entire cold outreach campaign will have poor deliverability and waste your time.

-Daily Volume | Email Accounts | Domains Required | Total Domain Cost | Configuration |
+Daily Volume Email Accounts Domains Required Total Domain Cost Configuration

 Note: These calculations assume equal distribution across accounts and domains.
 With winnr domain cost from $5-$11 per year depending on TLD.

 We've done our best to provide domains at rock bottom prices.
-Hereโs a quick overview of domain costs at winnr:
+Here's a quick overview of domain costs at winnr:

 Tip: Mix and match different TLDs to reduce costs.
 If you are wondering about the impact of TLDs on deliverability, read here.